How does the optimizer implicitly bias the model merging loss landscape?: Introduction

 \section{Introduction}

 Model merging combines independently trained solutions to fuse their unique capabilities into a single solution.
 These methods have been applied to either further improve the performance of a single model~\citep{wortsman2022model} or to combine models with different, but similar, capabilities~\citep{ilharco2023editing}.
 Notably, this is achieved without additional computational cost at inference time.
-Given these practical advantages, merging methods have been applied to improve state-of-the-art architectures~\citep{yadav2024matters}.
+Given these practical advantages, merging methods have been applied to state-of-the-art architectures~\citep{yadav2024matters,cohere2025command}.
 However, these approaches rely on extensive trial-and-error, requiring practitioners to train and evaluate multiple models to identify which candidates successfully merge.
 A fundamental unresolved question is \emph{why some models are compatible for merging while others fail, despite achieving similar individual performance}.

-The success of model merging depends on the \emph{mode connectivity} phenomenon, the geometric property that independent solutions can be connected by paths of low-loss models~\citep{draxler2018essentially,garipov2018loss}.~\cite{frankle2020linear} demonstrated a stricter condition, linear mode connectivity, showing that solutions sharing a common initial optimization trajectory can be connected by a linear path with similar loss.
+The success of model merging depends on the \emph{mode connectivity} phenomenon, the geometric property that independent solutions can be connected by paths of low-loss models~\citep{draxler2018essentially,garipov2018loss}.~\cite{frankle2020linear} demonstrated a stricter condition, linear mode connectivity, showing that solutions sharing a common initial optimization trajectory can be even connected by a linear path with similar loss.
 This finding suggests that optimization dynamics, not just final convergence, fundamentally shape the geometry of the loss landscape between solutions.
-Yet, despite this insight, well-studied factors that affect the optimization dynamics, such as learning rate, weight decay, or batch size, are not well understood for the model merging loss landscape, thereby ignoring their potential role in determining merging compatibility.
+Yet, despite this insight, well-studied factors that affect the optimization dynamics, such as learning rate, weight decay, or batch size, are not well understood for the model merging loss landscape.